Monroe County Michigan assistance programs.

 The help they provide includes in-depth financial counseling regarding foreclosure avoidance options and/or options that involve leaving the home, information on Michigan and federal government assistance programs, advocacy with lenders when necessary and referrals to foreclosure prevention resources, and mediation.
 Dial (586) 469-6430, or learn more on the Michigan State foreclosure program.

 Salvation Army of Monroe

 This agency, which covers Eastern Michigan and Monroe, provides one time cash grants and financial assistance for individuals faced with eviction and/or utility shut off due to inability to pay for their rent or energy bills.
-They also offer other aid, such as a food pantry, limited prescription vouchers, Christmas and holiday meals and gifts, and more.
+They also offer other aid such as a food pantry, limited prescription vouchers, Christmas and holiday meals or gifts, free school supplies, a shelter, and more.
 Call the Monroe branch of the Salvation Army at (734) 241-0440.

 Family Medical Center of Michigan

 This community clinic helps low income and uninsured residents.
-They provide medical and health care, as well as advice for how to save on medical bills, including finding medical bill errors.
+They provide either free or low cost medical and health care, as well as advice for how to save on medical bills, including finding medical bill errors.
 Other services offered include basic health care services, including physical examinations, nutrition assistance, immunizations, family planning, and diagnosis and treatment of common ailments.
 Call (734) 654-2169 for more information or to make an appointment for medical care.